Adir7SK/Qcodes/asv_benchmark/readme.md

 Files in this project:
 1. Basic_example.md - example to follow for everything about using Airspeed Velocity (except for electronic devices).
 2. experimental.py and benchmarks1.
-3. benchmark_el.py - using asv on electronic devices.
+3. benchmark_el.py - using asv on electronic devices (the example here is on KEYSIGHT34465A).
 4. benchmark.py.